TOP CATEGORIES

 Stricter Syntax Rules:

-4. Root Structure: An XHTML document needs a single root element (<html>) containing all others in a logical hierarchy.
+Root Structure: An XHTML document must have a single root element (<html>) that contains all other elements in a logical hierarchy.
 In simple terms, XHTML is a cleaner, more disciplined version of HTML aimed at enhancing code quality, consistency, and compatibility with modern web technologies.

 0 votes